Cerid

 Stays on your machine

-• Your documents and files
+• Your original documents and files

 • Knowledge base embeddings